 With the barriers to entry so low, one of the greatest challenges that established firms face is retaining quality staff.
 So how do you do that?
 Tony @Grow Advisors shares with us his experience on how firms can both identify and retain top talent.

-The Accounting industry, especially in Brisbane, is fuelled by change.
 Firms are increasingly trying to manage client expectations, staff expectations and technological advances.
 In five years of recruiting for accounting firms, we currently have the highest number of vacancies for Managers, Senior Managers, Directors and even roles for Seniors stepping into management roles.

 The overwhelming reason these firms are looking?
 Tech has made it easy to set up your own firm and subsequently, these people are entering their own ventures.
 They want to have their say and create their own path.